Photo: William Reavell

 Put a sheet of baking parchment on a clean work surface.
 Invert the cake on to the parchment, cover with a clean damp kitchen towel and leave to cool for 10 minutes.
 Remove the kitchen towel and lining parchment.
 Roll up the cake from the short end, using the baking parchment to help you, and leave to cool completely.

 For the filling, mix the chestnut purée and two tablespoons of the icing sugar together in a bowl until smooth.
 Add the cream, and whisk to stiff peaks.
 Unroll the cake.
 Spread about two-thirds of the cream in an even layer over the whole sponge.
 Reroll the cake up tightly from one of the short ends, and place on a serving plate.
 Cut off one end of the cake at a diagonal angle and place it to the side to make a branch.

 For the icing, stir half the cooled melted chocolate into the remaining chestnut cream and add the remaining icing sugar.
 Whisk until the icing holds stiff peaks.
 Spread over the whole cake, but leaving the ends uniced.
 Spread the rest of the cooled melted chocolate out thinly on a silicon mat, and allow to set.
 Once set, break the chocolate into thin shards.
 Decorate the log with the shards of chocolate.
 Dust with icing sugar and add sugar paste decorations.
 Chill for 3 hours in the fridge before serving.
 Best eaten immediately, or refrigerate for up to 2 days.

-This recipe is taken from Gluten-Free Christmas by Hannah Miles (Ryland Peters & Small, £9.99)
+Gluten-Free Christmas by Hannah Miles (Ryland Peters & Small, £9.99)